invesdwin/invesdwin-context-matlab/README.md

 Assertions.assertThat(result).isEqualTo("Hello World!");
 ```

-For more elaborate examples of the Matlab/Octave script integration, have a look at the `invesdwin-context-matlab-ornsteinuhlenbeck` module or the test cases in `invesdwin-context-matlab-runtime-contract` which are executed in each individual runtime module test suite.
+For more elaborate examples of the Matlab/Octave script integration, have a look at the test cases in `invesdwin-context-matlab-runtime-contract` which are executed in each individual runtime module test suite.

 ## More Programming Languages